Mikhail Oktan: Rule over Oryol

 Following Operation Barbarossa, Oktan was a captain in the Red Army.
 Following the capture of Oryol by German forces on 7 October 1941, Oktan found himself behind enemy lines.
 In January 1942, he offered assistance to the Germans, apparently detailing the need for effective anti-Soviet propaganda among Russians (particularly peasants, workers, and soldiers), the development of anti-Soviet resistance within the Soviet Union, and the need for Soviet citizens to lead the production of propaganda.
 According to Dallin, Oktan's knowledge of German assisted in his ability to bring the Germans to support his efforts.

 While the de jure mayor of Oryol was a former officer of the Russian Empire surnamed Stavrov, he lacked governmental experience or drive, leading to Oktan becoming the city's de facto dictator.
 By February 1942, he had begun writing articles in Rech (Речь), a newspaper which served as his primary mouthpiece.
 According to the United States Holocaust Memorial Museum, Rech was among the most virulently antisemitic publications published within the German-occupied Soviet Union, and Oktan regularly expressed antisemitic views, in addition to anti-Armenian and anti-Georgian sentiment, primarily targeting Anastas Mikoyan, Joseph Stalin, and Sergo Ordzhonikidze.
-Among his publications include War and zhidy, an antisemitic tract which reads in part as follows: Other writers at Rech included Vladimir Samarin (Oktan's second-in-command) and Eugene Sadowski (who translated German war reports).
+Other writers at Rech included Vladimir Samarin (Oktan's second-in-command) and Eugene Sadowski (who translated German war reports).
+Among Oktan's publications include War and zhidy, an antisemitic tract which reads in part as follows:

 Oktan further tied himself ideologically to Nazism, while simultaneously claiming that Germany did not wish to ideologically dominate Russia, saying instead that the restoration of a "normal life", including pre-Communist policies on land and religion.
 He maintained consistent support from the Germans, and banned War and Peace from Oryol as a show of his pro-German position, and additionally said, "These days we don't need Pushkin and Lermontov.
 I recommend that every Russian have a copy of Dostoevsky's Possessed on his desk."
 In spring 1943, field marshal Günther von Kluge recommended Oktan as the sixth member of a proposed committee bringing together Russian collaborators, in addition to five local collaborationist leaders.
 The committee was ultimately never established, owing to Hitler's opposition to the employment of former Soviet citizens on the committee.